INRIA/scikit-learn-mooc/slides/linear_model.md

 ---
 # Outline

-* Linear regression
+* What is a linear model?
-* Logistic regression
+* Linear model for regression & classification

-* Avoiding overfitting
+* How to avoid overfitting?

 ---